 The 8th waste, non-utilized talent (sometimes called skills), is a much-needed update to the list of things that stand in the way of a company's success.
 Updating the common wastes of Lean with non-utilized talent is a no-brainer, since this problem is a common one, no matter what industry you're in.
 Often times, new hires get placed on the job without the proper training because there's only time to give them the ten-minute rundown of their duties.
 While this may seem like a way to save time in the moment, the long-term ramifications of these can cost far more in terms of waste.

-Below is a brief description of the 8 Wastes of Lean, and ways to combat these issues in your facility.
+Below is a brief description of the 8 Wastes, and ways to combat these issues in your facility.
 A good way to remember these wastes is through the acronym DOWNTIME.

 Defects are characterized as any products that don't meet company standards.
 Defects are usually considered the worst of the wastes, since they often require reworking to become sellable or they get scrapped entirely.
 Scrapping and reworking entails additional costs to the operation without adding any value for the customer.